Obama family matriarch has died in a Kenyan hospital at 99 - WTMJ

 “Mama was sick with normal diseases she did not die of COVID-19,” a family spokesman Sheik Musa Ismail said, adding that she had tested negative for the disease.
 He said she had been ill for a week before being taken to the hospital.

-President Barack Obama had been informed of the death and has sent his condolences, he said.
+President Barack Obama has sent his condolences to his family, he said.

+“My family and I are mourning the loss of our beloved grandmother, Sarah Ogwel Onyango Obama, affectionately known to many as “Mama Sarah” but known to us as “Dani” or Granny,” the former president posted on Twitter, with a photo of the young Obama with his grandmother.
+“We will miss her dearly, but we’ll celebrate with gratitude her long and remarkable life.”

 She will be buried Tuesday before midday and the funeral will be held under Islamic rites.